 How to Apply

-Applicants apply online using the Common Application, available on the link to the right.
+Applicants apply online using the Common Application.
 To be considered for admission to AU, your application and all supporting documents listed below must be received by February 1.

 All MOU Transfer Applicants: